zlepper/itlt/TechnicalDocumentation.md

     -   Show a GUI before the game has finished loading if jars have a file name ending in ".optional" (i.e. "modid.optional.jar" or "modid.optional.jar.disabled") and toggle the ".disabled" file extension before mod loading depending on the user's preference on first launch
     -   Add a client-side command, menu button or at least a config option for users to toggle so they can get the optional mods prompt again if they change their mind about any of their selection
     -   Be smart enough to also enable dependencies for optional mods when needed
+-   Server list menu system
+    - When joining a server that also has itlt and has this feature configured, instead of joining into a world on a hub server, show another screen similar to the server list but with a list of servers offered by said hub server
+    - The idea is that you can bypass a server's hub world and quickly join any of the servers through a multiplayer server list-like menu rather than running around a hub world
+    - Server hub replies with a json of IPs and Names on join and kicks player.
+Client renders and shows a separate multiplayer server list containing only the entries from the server hub's json with a button to go back to the main server list
+-   Support Java build numbers (e.g. Java 8u51, Java 8u200, etc...)
+-   Support Vanilla's window title changing depending on what you're doing (e.g. "Minecraft 1.16.5 (Multiplayer)" when you click Multiplayer).
+Currently it's static and stays the same from when you first start the game.